solidusio/edgeguides/getting-started/what-is-solidus.md

 $ bin/rails generate solidus:install
 ```

 The installer will prompt you on a few questions before completing the installation.
 First it will ask if you would like to use the default authentication solution, [Devise](https://github.com/heartcombo/devise), or your implement your own.
-Next it will ask what payment service you would like to install with solidus.
-Currently, Solidus only supports Paypal and is the default option.
-You may install your own and avoid implementing Paypal by typing 'none' when prompted.
+Next it will ask what payment service you would like to install with solidus.Currently, Solidus comes packaged with [Paypal](https://developer.paypal.com/home) as the default and only option.
+Other integrated services that you tie into your application can be found and in the payment section of [Solidus extensions](https://solidus.io/extensions/).
+If you want to skip installing a payment service, just type 'none'.
 Finally, you will be prompted for an admin email and password.
 You can leave the default \(email: admin@example.com, password: test123\) or enter your own.

 Once the installation has completed, you can now start your Rails server: